Course Length: Full academic year (30 weeks)

 We will study an assortment of different performance texts representing a range of social, historical and cultural contexts to enhance students’ understanding of theatrical form traditional realism to Broadway theatre of the 1940s/50s, and more innovative work from the the present day.

-The course will be divided into six areas: Ibsen/Chekov; Priestly/Shaw; Miller/Williams; Shaffer/Beckett; Stoppard/beckett; Churchill/Pinnoc, thus taking us on a journey of development from the Belle Époque to the present.
+The course will be divided into six areas: thus taking us on a journey of development from the Belle Époque to the present.
+The study includes writers such as Ibsen, Priestly; Arthur Miller; tom Stoppard and Carol Churchill.

-Through both the texts and online theatre productions we will examine how plays were originally performed, and students will be given the chance to study.
+Through both the texts and online theatre productions we will examine how plays were originally performed, and students will be given the chance to study and respond creatively to their experiences.

 Aims of the Course

-The main aim is to study an assortment of different performance texts representing a range of social, historical and cultural contexts to enhance students’ understanding of theatrical form traditional realism to Broadway theatre of the 1940s/50s, to more innovative work from thel the present day.
-The course will be divided into six areas: Ibsen/Chekov; Priestly/Shaw; Miller/Williams; Shaffer/Beckett; Stoppard/Beckett; Churchill/Pinnoc, thus taking us on a journey of development from the Belle Époque to the present.
-Through both the texts and online theatre productions we will examine how plays were originally performed, and students will be guided with regular, consistent written exercises to develop ways of talking about theatre, and improve their own expression.
+The course has two aims; the first is to study an assortment of different performance texts representing a range of social, historical and cultural contexts to enhance students’ understanding of theatrical form traditional realism to Broadway theatre of the 1940s/50s, to more innovative work from thel the present day.

 Homework Expectations